ChiyuCC/sequence-breaking-ff6/README.md

     -   This time, we don't have access to the three party mode, so we'll have to do some more work
     -   Doing the Floating Continent way doesn't work either, since we haven't officially recruited Setzer yet so we can't pilot the ship after returning from it
 -   Instead, the fastest way is to enter the Magitek Factory, leave it, and trigger the scene with Setzer and the cranes
-    -   Since we shouldn't really have Kutan at this point, put her in the lead
+    -   Since we shouldn't really have Kutan at this point, put her in the lead, otherwise the upcoming cutscenes might freeze
+    -   Feel free to break your Flame and Thunder Shields against the cranes, since none of this will be saved anyway
 -   After the Maduin flashback, you can fly back to Narshe, enter three party mode and do the Airship Glitch as usual

 ![FF6](./screenshots/setzer-airship-glitch-1.png)